Asana vs Teamwork (vs ProWorkflow)

 Teamwork understands agencies because it was built by one.
 This DNA shows in every feature.

-Time tracking integrates seamlessly into the workflow.
+Built-in time tracking tools integrate seamlessly into the workflow.
 Team members can start timers from any task, log time manually, or use timesheets.
-The drag-and-drop timesheet makes end-of-week time entry painless.
-More importantly, this time data flows directly into project budgets and invoices.
+The drag-and-drop timesheet makes end-of-week entry painless.
+More importantly, this time data flows directly into project budgeting and invoicing.

-The financial management capabilities transform Teamwork from a project tool into a business management platform.
-You can create detailed quotes, convert them to projects with one click, track budgets in real-time, and generate invoices from logged time.
-The profitability reports show exactly which projects and clients drive revenue.
+The billing and invoicing capabilities transform Teamwork from a simple project management tool into a broader business management platform.
+Users can create detailed quotes, convert them into projects with one click, track budgets in real time, and generate invoices from logged time.
+Profitability reports highlight which projects and clients drive revenue.

-Resource management helps agencies avoid their biggest challenge: overworking their teams.
+Resource management features help agencies avoid their biggest challenge: overworking their teams.
 The Workload Planner shows who’s overwhelmed and who has capacity.
-You can forecast resource needs for upcoming projects and balance workloads before burnout happens.
+Project managers can forecast resource needs for upcoming projects and improve workload management to prevent burnout.

 Source: Teamwork

-Client collaboration goes beyond basic guest access.
+Teamwork focuses on client collaboration, which goes beyond basic guest access.
+Create companies to help teams organize users and customize user permissions.
 Unlimited free client users can view project progress, comment on tasks, and approve deliverables.
 The proofing feature streamlines creative approvals with visual annotations and version control.

 However, Teamwork’s comprehensive feature set creates its own challenges.
-New users often feel overwhelmed by the options.
+New users often feel overwhelmed by the advanced features.
 The learning curve is steep, especially for team members who just need basic task management.
-Some users report performance issues with very large projects.
+Some users report performance issues with very large or complex projects.

 ProWorkflow balances power with simplicity for professional services